Sunbird-RC/community/vc-verification-module.md

 | ------------------------------- | --------- | ------------------------------------ |
 | enableScanner()                 | -         | To Hide/show scanner screen          |
 | scanSuccessHandler($event: any) | $event    | This method used to verify scan data |

+## Change Button Color

+To change the button color, user need to override **vc-btnPrimary** css class in stye.css

 ## Source Code